Celtics vs. Hawks: Betting Trends, Record ATS, Home/Road Splits

 Hawks Betting Records & Stats

-- Atlanta has played 49 games this season that have had more than 231.5 combined points scored.
+- Atlanta has played 54 games this season that finished with a combined score over 230.5 points.

 - Atlanta's ATS record is 36-46-0 this season.

-- The Hawks have come away with 12 wins in the 34 contests they have been listed as the underdogs in this season.

-- This season, Atlanta has won one of its five games when it is the underdog by at least +195 on the moneyline.
+- Atlanta has not entered a game this season with longer moneyline odds than +600.

-- Atlanta has an implied victory probability of 33.9% according to the moneyline set for this matchup.
+- Atlanta has an implied victory probability of 14.3% according to the moneyline set by oddsmakers for this matchup.

 Celtics vs. Hawks Over/Under Stats (Regular Season)